-It was such a peaceful, lovely time, and it’s something I hope I always remember about our stay at the ryokan.
+It was such a peaceful time, and it’s something I hope I always remember about our stay at the ryokan.

 A traditional Japanese breakfast

 When we booked our stay, we chose to schedule a traditional Japanese breakfast.
 One of the best ways to experience other countries is through FOOD.
 And this was one of the most interesting culinary experiences we have ever had together.
-Up until this point our breakfasts all came from a 7-Eleven (the convenience stores in Japan literally deserve their own blog post), so a traditional Japanese breakfast was totally new to us!
+Until this point our breakfasts all came from a 7-Eleven (the convenience stores in Japan deserve their own blog post).
+A traditional Japanese breakfast was totally new to us!

-If I’m being totally honest, I don’t think I will ever like the taste of natto (apparently it’s an acquired one!) and we were definitely out of our comfort zone with some items, but it was such a great experience to help us learn more about Japanese traditions.
+II’ll probably never like natto (apparently it’s acquired!) and we were definitely out of our comfort zone with some items.
+But it was such a great experience to help us learn more about Japanese traditions.

 The staff at Ryokan Miyama Ouan

 Above all, our experience at the ryokan was wonderful because of the incredible staff.
-Arriving at the Ryokan Miyama Ouan was like visiting with family – we were welcomed so warmly and were so well cared for during our stay.
-The staff member who was assigned to us upon arrival truly went above and beyond to make us comfortable, and every staff member we spoke with was so kind.
+Arriving at the Ryokan Miyama Ouan was like visiting with family.
+We were welcomed so warmly and were so well cared for during our stay.
+The staff member who greeted us upon arrival went above and beyond to make us comfortable.
+Every staff member we spoke with was so kind.